-- Babies and toddlers under age 2 should never wear cloth face coverings. - Children ages 3-5 are encouraged to wear a face covering when possible. - Anyone with a disability that makes it hard for them to wear or remove a face covering. - Anyone who is deaf and moves their face and mouth to communicate. - Anyone who has been advised by a medical professional to not wear a face covering because of personal health issues. - Anyone who has trouble breathing, is unconscious, or unable to remove the face covering without help.
+- Children ages 2 years and younger.
+Babies and toddlers under age two should never wear cloth face coverings. - Children ages 3-5 are encouraged to wear a face covering when possible. - Anyone with a disability that makes it hard for them to wear or remove a face covering. - Anyone who is deaf and moves their face and mouth to communicate. - Anyone who has been advised by a medical professional to not wear a face covering because of personal health issues. - Anyone who has trouble breathing, is unconscious, or unable to remove the face covering without help.